 But these changes in speed are not an end in themselves.
-The laws of motion imply that lower speeds just before and at the instant of collision are associated with more time for the driver to take avoiding or mitigating action, lesser exchange of energy and momentum during the collision, and consequently lower forces imposed on the bodies of people involved, resulting in lower severities of injury.
-It is clear that collisions and casualties decreased substantially at the more than 4,000 sites covered by the four-year evaluation.
+The laws of motion imply that lower speeds just before and at the instant of collisions are associated with more time for drivers to take avoiding or mitigating action, lesser exchange of energy and momentum during the collisions, and consequently lower forces imposed on the bodies of people involved and lower severities of injury.
+It is clear that collisions and casualties decreased substantially at the more than 4000 sites covered by the four-year evaluation.
 However, not all of the decrease can be attributed to the speed cameras.

 Some decrease would have been expected because of the downward national trend in casualty numbers.
 Another part of the reduction is likely to have resulted from the phenomenon of Regression to the Mean (RTM).
-This is because many cameras were installed at sites that had just previously recorded untypically high numbers of casualties, which would be explicable by chance, and only partly because of inherently dangerous conditions at those sites.
-The numbers of casualties would therefore have been expected to fall anyway, owing to the effect of RTM.
+This is because many cameras were installed at sites which had just previously had untypically high numbers of casualties, and this would have happened partly by chance and only partly because of inherently dangerous conditions at those sites.
+The numbers of casualties would therefore have been expected to fall anyway due to the effect of RTM.
 Allowance for RTM is important but hard to estimate.